-- 1. The squashfs file corresponding to the image requested by the user is mounted as a loop device on the configured rootfs mount point.
+- 1. The SquashFS file corresponding to the image requested by the user is mounted as a loop device on the configured rootfs mount point.
 The loop mount allows access to the image filesystem as if it resided on a real block device (i.e. a storage drive).
-Since Sarus images are likely to be stored on network parallel filesystems, reading multiple different files from the image1 causes the thrashing of filesystem metadata, and consequently a significant performance degradation.
-Loop mounting the image prevents metadata thrashing and improves caching behavior, as all container instances access a single squashfs file on the parallel filesystem.
+Since Sarus images are likely to be stored on network parallel filesystems, reading multiple different files from the image causes the thrashing of filesystem metadata, and consequently a significant performance degradation.
+Loop mounting the image prevents metadata thrashing and improves caching behavior, as all container instances access a single SquashFS file on the parallel filesystem.
 The effectiveness of this approach has already been demonstrated by Shifter [ShifterCUG2015]. - 2.
 Sarus proceeds to create an overlay filesystem.
 An overlay filesystem, as the name suggests, is formed by two different filesystem layers on top of each other (thus called respectively upper and lower), but it is presented as a single entity which combines both.
 The loop-mounted image is re-used as the read-only lower layer, while part of the OCI bundle temporary filesystem forms the writable upper layer.
 An overlay filesystem allows the contents of Sarus containers to be transparently modifiable by the users, while preserving the integrity of container images: modifications exist only in the overlay upper filesystem, while corresponding entries in the lower filesystem are hidden.
 Please refer to the official OverlayFS documentation for more details. - 3.
 Selected system configuration files (e.g. /etc/hosts, /etc/passwd, /etc/group) are copied into the rootfs of the container.
 These configurations are required to properly setup core functionality of the container in a multi-tenant cluster system, for example file permissions in shared directories, or networking with other computing nodes. - 4.
 Custom mounts are performed.
-These are bind mounts requested by the system administrator or by the user to customize the container according to the needs and resources of an HPC system or a specific use case. - 5.
-The container's rootfs is completed by finally remounting the filesystem to remove potential suid bits from all its files and directories.
+These are bind mounts requested by the system administrator or by the user to customize the container according to the needs and resources of an HPC system or a specific use case.

-1 A prominent use case is, for example, a Python application.
+&lt;sup>1 A prominent use case is, for example, a Python application.